ILXNAH/docker-and-k8s/docs/08-laravel-php-project.md

 DB_USERNAME=homestead
 DB_PASSWORD=secret
 ```
-- bring up the services defined with `docker-compose up -d server php mysql`
+- bring up the services defined with cmd `docker-compose up -d server php mysql`
-- define `depends_on:` for `server:` in docker-compose.yaml --> simplify up cmd to `docker-compose up -d server`
+- define `depends_on:` for `server:` in [`docker-compose.yaml`](/08-laravel-php/docker-compose.yaml) --> simplify up cmd to `docker-compose up -d server`

 ### Adding More Utility Containers

 #### Artisan
 = Laravel command built with PHP => needs PHP to execute code
-- needed to run certain Laravel commands, e.g. to populate DB with initial data
+- it is needed to run certain Laravel commands, e.g. to populate DB with initial data
-- needs a custom `Dockerfile` --> reusing `php.dockerfile` with the same setup
+- needs a custom `Dockerfile` --> reusing [`php.dockerfile`](/08-laravel-php/dockerfiles/php.dockerfile) with the same setup
-- needs access to local source code -- since it is executed on the source code --> added bind mount volume
+- needs access to local source code -- since it is executed on the source code --> added bind mount volume in [`docker-compose.yaml`](/08-laravel-php/docker-compose.yaml)
-- since `php.dockerfile` does not have **entrypoint**, but it is needed for artisan --> additionally specified directly in `docker-compose.yaml`
+- since [`php.dockerfile`](/08-laravel-php/dockerfiles/php.dockerfile) does not have **entrypoint**, but it is needed for artisan --> additionally specified directly in [`docker-compose.yaml`](/08-laravel-php/docker-compose.yaml)

 #### npm
 ```yaml